 "If it is undisputed that we [men] have received from nature the right to express our [sexual] desires indifferently to all women, it equally true that we have the right to require them to submit to our desires, not on an exclusive basis [Sade is thinking of marriage for life here - PG], I should be contradicting myself, but on a temporary basis.
 It is undeniable that we have the right to establish laws requiring her [the woman - PG] to submit to the passion of he who desires her.
 Violence is one of the implications of this right and we are entitled to use it legally.
 But why not !?
 Nature itself has proven that we have this right in that it has endowed us with superior strength with which we may submit them to our desires." (translation PG)

-Basically, this implies that if nature is at times cruel and coldly brutal, so why shouldn't we be as well ?
+Basically, this implies that if nature is at times cruel and coldly brutal, why shouldn't we behave in like manner as well ?
 How can a person and/or society set up rules governing human behaviour (that is morality) in the context of a materialistic world-view, especially a materialistic world-view that is logically consistent?
 On what basis ?
 Where should these rules come from ?
 William B. Provine, an evolutionist and professor of biology at Cornell University makes the following statement on the philosophical impact of the theory of evolution (1990: 23):

 "(...), when he [Darwin] deduced the theory of natural selection to explain the adaptations in which he had previously seen the handiwork of God, Darwin knew that he was committing cultural murder.
 He understood immediately that if natural selection explained adaptations, and evolution by descent were true, then the argument from design was dead and all that went with it, namely the existence of a personal god, free will, life after death, immutable moral laws, and ultimate meaning in life.
 The immediate reactions to Darwin's On the Origin of Species exhibit, in addition to favourable and admiring responses from a relatively few scientists, an understandable fear and disgust that has never disappeared from Western culture."